Country Guide: Tanzania

 - Personal effects must be imported within 90 days from the first date of arrival in Tanzania.

-- If the shipment is delayed and cannot be imported within the 90-day time frame, the shipper must request an extension of the grace period.
+- If the shipment is delayed and cannot be imported within the 90-day time frame, the owner of the goods must request an extension of the grace period.

 - Customs clearance should take approximately 2 weeks provided that documents are received approximately 15 days prior to arrival of the shipment and there are no dutiable or taxable items included.